 Edible landscaping is a trend that’s gained traction over the past decade with many home gardeners.
-Its popularity can be attributed to spiralling produce prices and shrinking property sizes.
-Gardeners are opting to make use of their limited space by selecting plants that achieve edible produce rather than purely gain an ornamental reward.
+Its popularity can be attributed to spiraling produce prices and shrinking property sizes.
+Selecting plants that achieve edible produce, rewards gardeners who opt to use their limited space.
+Rather than plant non-producing ornamentals, gardeners are making proactive, edible choices.

 Why Has Edible Landscaping Become Too Greedy?

-According to Christopher Weber’s article In a hungry world, should edible landscaping do more? we’ve become self-sufficient to the point that “self” is the only one gratified by this practise.
+According to Christopher Weber’s article In a hungry world, should edible landscaping do more? we’ve become self-sufficient to the point that “self” is the only one gratified by this practice.

-With the dearth of food available to our hungriest citizens and the glut that we produce for ourselves, surely we can find a way to solve one of the world’s worst social problems.
-From a home gardener viewpoint there’s heaps we can do to solve some of these issues but are we prepared to make the sacrifice – if it is a sacrifice at all?
+Surely we can find a way to solve one of the world’s worst social problems?
+Our hungriest citizens can be easily provided for.
+The amount of food that we produce is enormous.
+There’s heaps we can do to solve some of these issues from a home gardener perspective.
+The question is, are we prepared to make the sacrifice – if it is a sacrifice at all?

 Ideas For Your Edible Landscaping Produce

 - Donate the surplus crops to your local food bank or homeless shelter.
-Most of our edible plants crop bountifully all at once meaning that the fruit is often wasted.
+Most of our edible plants produce all at once meaning that the fruit is often wasted.

-- Create a Street-Side Veggie Patch where others can pick fresh produce as, and when, they need.
-This is the freshest way to offer a sustainable solution but may create other problems with unwanted visitors and vandals.
+- Create a Street-Side Veggie Patch where others can help themselves to the fresh produce.
+This is the freshest way to offer an ongoing solution, but may create other problems with unwanted visitors and vandals.

-- Petition your local government and businesses to use their gardens as edible landscaping opportunities rather than pour countless finances into tending ornamental shrines.
+- Petition your local government and businesses to use their gardens as edible landscaping opportunities.
+Pouring large amounts of money into tending ornamental shrines does not make sense.

 - Participate in the Plant a Row for the Hungry program and opt for staples such as potatoes, sweet potatoes, turnips and swedes.